Internal medicine: Etymology and historical development

-Historically, some of the oldest traces of internal medicine can be traced from ancient India and ancient China.
-The earliest texts about internal medicine are the Ayurvedic anthologies of Charaka.
+Internal medicine has historical roots in ancient India and ancient China.
+The earliest texts about internal medicine can be found in the Ayurvedic anthologies of Charaka.

-Role of internal medicine physicians
+Role of internal medicine specialists

-Internal medicine specialists, also known as general internal medicine specialists or general medicine physicians in Commonwealth countries, are specialist physicians trained to manage particularly complex or multisystem disease conditions that single-organ-disease specialists may not be trained to deal with.
-They may be asked to tackle undifferentiated presentations that cannot be easily fitted within the expertise of a single-organ specialty, such as dyspnea, fatigue, weight loss, chest pain, confusion or change in conscious state.
-They may manage serious acute illnesses that affect multiple organ systems at the same time in a single patient, and they may manage multiple chronic diseases that a single patient may have.
+Internal medicine specialists, also referred to as general internal medicine specialists or general medicine physicians in Commonwealth countries, are specialized doctors trained to manage complex or multisystem disease conditions that single-organ specialists may not be equipped to handle.
+They are often called upon to address undifferentiated presentations that do not fit neatly within the scope of a single-organ specialty, such as shortness of breath, fatigue, weight loss, chest pain, confusion, or alterations in conscious state.
+They may manage serious acute illnesses that affect multiple organ systems concurrently within a single patient, as well as the management of multiple chronic diseases in a single patient.

-Many internal medicine physicians decide to subspecialize in specific organ systems.
-General internal medicine specialists do not provide necessarily less expertise than single-organ specialists, rather, they are trained for a specific role of caring for patients with multiple simultaneous problems or complex comorbidities.
+While many practitioners of internal medicine choose to subspecialize in specific organ systems, general internal medicine specialists do not necessarily possess any lesser expertise than single-organ specialists.
+Rather, they are specifically trained to care for patients with multiple simultaneous problems or complex comorbidities.

-Perhaps because it is complex to explain treatment of diseases that are not localized to a single-organ, there has been confusion about the meaning of internal medicine and the role of an "internist".
-Although internists may act as primary care physicians, they are not "family physicians", "family practitioners", or "general practitioners", or "GPs", whose training is not solely concentrated on adults and may include surgery, obstetrics, and pediatrics.
-The American College of Physicians defines internists as "physicians who specialize in the prevention, detection and treatment of illnesses in adults".
-While there is overlap in the population served by both internal medicine and family medicine physicians, internists typically focus on adult care with an emphasis on diagnosis while family medicine incorporates holistic care for the entire family unit.
-Internists also receive significant training in many of the recognized sub-specialties of the profession (see below) and are trained in both inpatient and outpatient settings.
-Family medicine physicians receive education on a broad range of conditions and typically train in an outpatient setting with minimal experience in a hospital setting.
-The historical roots of internal medicine lie in the movement to incorporate scientific into medical practice in the 1800s.
-Family medicine grew from the primary care movement in the 1960s.
+Due to the complexity involved in explaining the treatment of diseases that are not localized to a single organ, there has been some confusion surrounding the meaning of internal medicine and the role of an "internist".
+Although internists may serve as providers of primary care, the term is not synonymous with "family doctor", "family practitioner" or "general practitioner" (GP).
+The training of internists is solely focused on adults and does not typically include surgery, obstetrics, or pediatrics.
+According to the American College of Physicians, internists are defined as doctors "who specialize in the prevention, detection, and treatment of illnesses in adults."
+While there may be some overlap in the patient population served by both internal medicine and family medicine doctors, internists primarily focus on adult care with an emphasis on diagnosis, whereas family medicine incorporates a holistic approach to care for the entire family unit.
+Internists also receive substantial training in various recognized subspecialties within the field and are experienced in both inpatient and outpatient settings.
+On the other hand, family doctors receive education covering a wide range of conditions and typically train in an outpatient setting with less exposure to hospital settings.
+The historical roots of internal medicine can be traced back to the incorporation of scientific principles into medical practice in the 1800s, while family medicine emerged as part of the primary care movement in the 1960s.